acute-interpreter-panic/transfem-startpage/README.md

 ## TODO

-- implementing proper command line args
-    - clear cache
+- implement functionality to clear and clean cache
 - implement fetching in intervals
     - host this website on a demo page
 - implement ctl